Travel.State.Gov > International Travel > Before You Go > Travelers with Special Considerations > Travel to High-Risk Areas

 Before You Go to a High-Risk Area

-- Enroll your trip in the State Department's Smart Traveler Enrollment Program (STEP).
+Enroll your trip in the State Department's Smart Traveler Enrollment Program (STEP).

-- Share important documents, login information, and points of contact with loved ones so that they can manage your affairs if you are unable to return as planned to the United States.
+Share important documents, login information, and points of contact with loved ones so that they can manage your affairs if you are unable to return as planned to the United States.

-- Be sure to appoint one family member to serve as the point of contact with hostage-takers, media, U.S. and host country government agencies, and Members of Congress if you are taken hostage or detained.
+Appoint one family member to serve as the point of contact with hostage-takers, media, U.S. and host country government agencies, and Members of Congress if you are taken hostage or detained.

-- Leave DNA samples with your medical provider in case it is necessary for your family to access them.
+Leave DNA samples with your medical provider in case it is necessary for your family to access them.

-- Leave your expensive/sentimental belongings behind.
+Leave your expensive or sentimental belongings behind.